 Corn mazes are built to lose visitors.
-But one farm in Danvers, Mass. actually did!
+People get temporarily lost in a corn maze all the time.
+But one farm in Danvers, Mass. actually did lose visitors!
 Police rescued a family who called 911 in October 2011 only 25 feet from the entrance, desperate to make it out before it got dark.
+What to do if you are lost in a corn maze?
 If you regularly watch the news or late night television, you probably heard of it.
 It is easy to get lost in a corn maze.
 They are built to do exactly that.
 But in most mazes, it is hard to get lost for hours.

 This guide to finding your way out of a corn maze is built with two people in mind.
 Those that are lost right now.
 And those that are a bit nervous about going to the corn maze and want to be prepared.

 If you are lost right now, it is time to STOP AND ASSESS.

 Is it an emergency?
 If so, you should call 911 immediately.
 Tell them the name of the farm, your best guess as to your location in the corn maze, and the nature of the emergency.

 If no, continue the assessment.
 Look at your cell phone battery and signal strength.
 If you have a fully charged battery and four bars, that’s best.
 You can always call for help.
 Do you have the phone number for farm?
 Can you look it up?
 Anyone who you can call who can look it up?